alexsaves/finersurvey/README.md

 The schema generally follows the schema of SurveyJS but deviates in several ways.

+### Question Types

+A variety of question types are supported, including:

+ * `rating` - Slider or star-rating questions with values between `0.0` and `99.9`.
+ * `dropdown` - Drop down (select boxes) with one possible answer.
+ * `matrixrating` - Multiple rating questions combined into one with a left-right carousel interface.
+ * `text` - Single line or multiline open-ended text input.
+ * `checkbox` - Multiple choice question with a possible "other" text input.
+ * `radio` - Single choice question with a possible "other" text input.

 ### Question Names

 Question names are used to identify questions in the response object, and also for show logic and piping.
 Question names can contain letters, numbers, or underscores, but no other symbols or spaces.
 Also, they must begin with a letter or underscore.
 Examples of valid question names: